YChenL/Conv-AttNet/README.md

-# Conv-AttNet-for-detection-of-ENF
+# Conv-AttNet
-An official implement of "A CONV-ATTENTION NETWORK FOR DETECTION OF ENF SIGNALS IN AUDIOS"
+An official implement of "A Conv-Attention Network for detecting the Presence of ENF Signal in Short-Duration Audios"